marcom1981/SwtEdgeBrowser/README.md

 The current version is based on SWT 4.7 and is still in the ALFA phase.

 The goal is to create a library that can use Windows Edge Chromium, Edge html and if it is not installed, automatically use the original SWT browser.

+Required Edge 84.0.522.39+ Now BETA Channel and SWT 4.7

+To Run demo use this class:
+it.marcom.swtedge.sample.SwtEdgeTest